How to Write an SEO Meta Description to Maximise Your CTR

 Keyword stuffing or unnatural phrasing

-Forgetting to match content with description
+Forgetting to match the content with the description

 Skipping CTAs or engagement triggers